carlCarlson6/CamillionCodeAssignment/README.md

 ![API_diagram](img/API_diagram.jpg)

-- Server: Its mission is to initialize, configure (adding the routes, middlewares and set the port where the app will run) and initialize the API.
+- Server: Its mission is to initialize, configure (adding the routes, middlewares and set the port where the app will run) and run the API.
 - NewsRoutes: Defines the route */api/news* and the HTTP methods (GET and POST) allowed, also maps the HTTP methods to the NewsController methods that will be executed.
 - NewsController: Here lays the methods that will be executed when the HTTP methods are called and executing the services to complete the use case.
-The class AddNewsRequest, from the messages folder, is used here as a request parser to ensure that all the fields are on the request.
+The class AddNewsRequest, from the messages folder, is used here as a request parser to ensure that all the fields are on the request body.
 - Middlewares: The functions that are executed before the HTTP methods.
 These are two, isAuthenticated and isAuthorized, the first one is applaid on both methods and the second only at the post method.
 Here will be the authentication and authorization logic, since no real authentication process is needed both functions just execute a console log.
-For simplicity both middlewares are functions but if for example the execution of service is needed we will have to extend the function to a class with a method like ExecuteMiddleware and inject the services through the constructor following the inversion of dependecy principle.
+For simplicity both middlewares are functions but if for example the execution of service is needed we will have to extend the function to a class with some method like ExecuteMiddleware and inject the services interfaces through the constructor following the inversion of dependecy principle.

 #### Dependency Injection